smalljaguar/logging_test/NOTES.md

 - NAND Flash is enabled by defining macro NANDFLASH
 - if adafruit BMP280 lib doesn't work, try DFRobot one
 - consider using takeforcedmeasurement if bmp doesn't work

-Simple optimisations:
+- units are all SI (ms^-1, ms^-2, Pa)
+- DPS310 fails to return pressure if temperature has been read recently Simple optimisations:
 - If running out of space in RAM, try wrapping constant strings in `F` macro which puts them in flash (read-only)
 - log getCalibration only when it's not 3 and/or it changes, and/or at a slower rate